kaiaai/voron2_top_hat/README.md

 - 3D-print the half-panels.
 I recommend using PETG.
 - assemble 8 half-panels into 4 panels - one front, one rear and two side panels.
 Take two mating sub-panels (e.g. one `front left` and `front right`) and slide the slotted end of one of the half-panels into the mating slotted end of the other half-panel.
+It's ok to gently pound the half-panels to make them fit together.
+If the fit is too tight, try sanding the slot a little with a piece of sandpaper.
 - take the top see-through plastic sheet off your Voron 2 extrusion frame
 - place the four just-assembled on top of your Voron 2 frame.
 The top hat should sit nicely in the grooves of your 2020 extrusions.